boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 * On Apple Silicon, MoE models change the usual relationship between model size and speed.
 A 30B MoE model can outperform smaller dense models because only a fraction of parameters are active during generation.
 * A fanless 24 GB M4 MacBook Air can realistically run surprisingly large MoE models, while dense models above ~14B become bandwidth- and memory-limited.
 * The fanless MacBook Air remains highly capable for local inference, although sustained workloads eventually trigger thermal throttling.
+* The main limitation of the M4 Air is not only memory capacity but memory bandwidth: large dense models can fit after aggressive quantization but remain slow because every token requires processing all parameters.

 These results should be viewed as practical guidance rather than absolute rankings, since model capabilities, quantization formats, inference engines, and future llama.cpp optimizations will continue to evolve.